 Brazil nuts are among the most caloric nuts.
 However, they have plenty of nutrients and offer important health benefits.
 In spite of a low content of protein and vitamins (mainly folic acid and choline), Brazil nuts are especially charged with selenium, a trace mineral that isn't produced by the body and needs to be ingested in small doses through food.

-Most nuts are easy to find and can be eaten raw as a snack or as an addition to salads, main courses, and desserts.
-As a part of a healthy diet, nuts can provide lots of energy.
-Munch on some nuts during the day and you will see an overall improvement in no time at all.
+Most nuts are easy to find and can be eaten raw as a snack or as an addition to salads, trail mixes, main courses, and desserts.
+As part of a healthy diet, nuts can provide lots of energy.
+Munch on some nuts during the day, and you will see overall improvements in no time at all.

 - American Journal of Epidemiology, Selenium Level and Cognitive Function in Rural Elderly Chinese, 2007